0xPolygon/polygon-cli/doc/polycli_dumpblocks.md

   -b, --batch-size uint    the batch size.
 Realistically, this probably shouldn't be bigger than 999.
 Most providers seem to cap at 1000. (default 150)
-  -c, --concurrency uint   how many go routines to leverage (default 1) -B, --dump-blocks        if the blocks will be dumped (default true) -r, --dump-receipts      if the receipts will be dumped (default true) -f, --filename string    where to write the output to (default stdout) -F, --filter string      filter output based on tx to and from, not setting a filter means all are allowed (default "{}") -h, --help               help for dumpblocks
+  -c, --concurrency uint   how many go routines to leverage (default 1) -B, --dump-blocks        if the blocks will be dumped (default true)
+      --dump-receipts      if the receipts will be dumped (default true) -f, --filename string    where to write the output to (default stdout) -F, --filter string      filter output based on tx to and from, not setting a filter means all are allowed (default "{}") -h, --help               help for dumpblocks
-  -m, --mode string        the output format [json, proto] (default "json")
+  -m, --mode string        the output format [json, proto] (default "json") -r, --rpc-url string     The RPC endpoint url (default "http://localhost:8545")
 ```

 The command also inherits flags from parent commands.